-- 12.3.3.3 If the team fielding second fails to bowl the revised overs by the scheduled or re-scheduled close of play, the hours of play shall be extended subject to conditions of ground, weather and light until the overs have been bowled or a result achieved, and Playing Condition 12.5 shall apply.
-In all reduced overs matches the fielding team will be given one over's leeway in addition to any time that the Umpires might allow for stoppages.
-Allowances prior to a stoppage are carried forward for the purposes of the application of Playing Condition 12.5 only they do not influence the recalculated number of overs or the scheduled close of play. - 12.3.3.4 For the avoidance of doubt, on days where two matches are scheduled, the scheduled playing time and extra time allocated to the first match is fixed.
-No further time from later in the day shall be allocated to the first match.

-Note The Home Authority will provide a Duckworth Lewis Stern Match Manager.
+- (f) If the team fielding second fails to bowl the revised overs by the scheduled or re-scheduled close of play, the hours of play shall be extended subject to conditions of ground, weather and light until the overs have been bowled or a result achieved, and Playing Condition 12.7 shall apply.
+In all reduced overs matches the fielding team will be given one over's leeway in addition to any time that the umpires might allow for stoppages.
+Allowances prior to a stoppage are carried forward for the purposes of the application of Playing Condition 12.7 only - they do not influence the recalculated number of overs or the scheduled close of play. - (g) For the avoidance of doubt, on days where two matches are scheduled, the scheduled playing time and extra time allocated to the first match is fixed.
+No further time from later in the day shall be allocated to the first match. - 12.5.4 Note The Home Authority will provide a Duckworth Lewis Stern Match Manager.
 The Duckworth Lewis Stern Match Manager must understand the Duckworth Lewis Stern method and is responsible for the Duckworth Lewis Stern calculations required.
-The Umpires will both satisfy themselves as to the correctness of all such calculations before allowing play to take place.
-The Duckworth Lewis Stern Match Manager will notify the Captains, Scorers and all others concerned of such decisions.
+The umpires will both satisfy themselves as to the correctness of all such calculations before allowing play to take place.
+The Duckworth Lewis Stern Match Manager will notify the captains, scorers and all others concerned of such decisions.

-12.4 Finals Day
+12.6 Eliminators Day and Finals Day

-12.4.1 The scheduled hours of play will be determined by ECB.
+- 12.6.1 This Playing Condition 12.6 shall apply separately and distinctly to Eliminators Day and to Finals Day. - 12.6.2 The scheduled hours of play will be determined by ECB.

-12.4.2 A Technical Committee shall be appointed who will in conjunction with the Umpires, determine the re-arrangement of overs and timings of matches in the case of any delays or interruptions to matches.
-At all times, the primary objective of the Technical Committee shall be to balance the desire to achieve commercial objectives with the need to ensure matches of as long a duration as possible.

-In making judgments, the Technical Committee shall take into account the amount of play that may already have taken place, the amount of play remaining, and the most accurate weather forecast.

-The Technical Committee may allocate extra time either at the break between the two Finals and/or at the end of each day (latest re-scheduled finish tbc) and readjust the timings for matches as appropriate.

-The available hours of play on the Reserve Day for the Finals and the availability of floodlights on the Reserve Day shall be confirmed at the time.

-The Technical Committee shall, in conjunction with the Umpires, apply the provisions of Clauses 12.3.2 and 12.3.3 above as appropriate.
+- 12.6.3 A Technical Committee shall be appointed to Eliminators Day and to Finals Day who will in conjunction with the umpires, determine the re-arrangement of overs and timings of matches in the case of any delays or interruptions to matches on those days.
+At all times, the primary objective of the Technical Committee shall be to balance the desire to achieve commercial objectives with the need to ensure matches of as long and as even a duration as possible. - 12.6.4 In making judgments, the Technical Committee shall take into account the amount of play that may already have taken place, the amount of play remaining, and the most accurate weather forecast. - 12.6.5 The Technical Committee may allocate extra time either at the break between the two matches and/or at the end of the day (latest re-scheduled finish tbc) and readjust the timings for matches as appropriate. - 12.6.6 The available hours of play on the Reserve Day for the Finals and the availability of floodlights on the Reserve Day shall be confirmed at the time. - 12.6.7 The Technical Committee shall, in conjunction with the umpires, apply the provisions of Clauses 12.5.2 and 12.5.3 above as appropriate.

-12.5 Over-Rate Penalties
+12.7 Over-Rate Penalties